-What does the household insurance cover?
+What does contents insurance include

 Minutes